edbook/Template/README.md

 Instructions for getting started with sphinx are here: http://sphinx-doc.org/latest/tutorial.html

-This template comes with a source directory, conf.py file with the values set as we found convenient for Mathematical Analysis I (the aprropriate project title and author name need to be inserted in certain places in the file), makefile, and a slightly modified version of the Read the Docs theme (https://docs.readthedocs.org/en/latest/theme.html) with Icelandic language settings and the Univeristy of Iceland and Raunvísindadeils logos.
+This template comes with a source directory, `conf.py` file with the values set as we found convenient for Mathematical Analysis I (the aprropriate project title and author name need to be inserted in certain places in the file), makefile, and a slightly modified version of the Read the Docs theme (https://docs.readthedocs.org/en/latest/theme.html) with Icelandic language settings and the Univeristy of Iceland and Raunvísindadeilds logos.
 It is therefore not necessary to run sphinx-quickstart to set up the project.

 Pandoc